MicrosoftDocs/cpp-docs/docs/porting/overview-of-potential-upgrade-issues-visual-cpp.md

 ---
 # Overview of potential upgrade issues (Visual C++)

-Over the years, the Microsoft Visual C++ compiler has undergone many changes, along with changes in the C++ language itself, the C++ Standard Library, the C runtime (CRT), and other libraries such as MFC and ATL.
+Over the years, the Microsoft C++ compiler has undergone many changes, along with changes in the C++ language itself, the C++ Standard Library, the C runtime (CRT), and other libraries such as MFC and ATL.
 As a result, when upgrading an application from an earlier version of Visual Studio you might encounter compiler and linker errors and warnings in code that previously compiled cleanly.
 The older the original code base, the greater the potential for such errors.
 This overview summarizes the most common classes of issues you are likely to encounter, and provides links to more detailed information.

 > [!NOTE]
 > In the past, we have recommended that upgrades that span several versions of Visual Studio should be performed incrementally one version at a time.
 We no longer recommend this approach.
 We have found that it is almost always simpler to upgrade to the most current version of Visual Studio no matter how old the code base.